MicrosoftDocs/m365copilot-docs/docs/faq.md

 There's no extra license requirement to build declarative agents (including Graph connectors and plugins), when you have the [Microsoft 365 Copilot license](https://www.microsoft.com/microsoft-365/enterprise/copilot-for-microsoft-365#Pricing).

-**Copilot Extensibility with Copilot Studio**: [Copilot Studio license](https://www.microsoft.com/microsoft-copilot/microsoft-copilot-studio#Pricing) isn't required to build Copilot agents, however, if you build AI solutions other than Copilot agents, the license is required.
+**Copilot Extensibility with Copilot Studio**: [Copilot Studio license](https://www.microsoft.com/microsoft-copilot/microsoft-copilot-studio#Pricing) isn't required to build agents, however, if you build AI solutions other than agents, the license is required.

 On the other hand, if you wish to **build custom engine agent** using Teams AI Library, you aren't required Microsoft 365 Copilot license.
 Instead, the cost depends on the Azure services consumed in the app.
 See the [Azure Pricing Calculator](https://azure.microsoft.com/pricing/calculator/).